Rodlike Heisenberg nanomagnet driven by propagating magnetic field: Nonequilibrium phase transition

 (i) Components of instantaneous magnetisation $m_{\alpha}(t)={{1} \over {N}}\sum S_i^{\alpha}$ where $\alpha$ denotes different Cartesian components, $\alpha = x,y,z$.

 (ii) Components of time averaged magnetisation over a full cycle of the propagating magnetic field: $q_{\alpha} = {{1} \over {f}}\int m_{\alpha}(t) dt$. and $Q_{\alpha} = <q_{\alpha}>$.
 The averaging, represented by $<...>$, has been calculated over various cycles of the propagating magnetic field.
 In this study, the frequency of the propagating magnetic wave is considered $f=0.01$.
 So the 100 MCSS will constitute a complete cycle of the wave.
 This quantity $Q_{\alpha}$ serves as the dynamical order parameter.
-It may be mentioned here that such vector order parameter was introduced\cite{ma1} in Monte Carlo study and later verified experimentally\cite{robb,berger1,berger2,berger3}.
+It may be mentioned here that such a vector order parameter was introduced \cite{ma1, ma2} in the Monte Carlo study of Heisenberg ferromagnets and verified experimentally \cite{robb, berger1, berger2, berger3} afterwards.